Michael Collins (astronaut): Apollo 11

 One of Collins' first tasks was to identify the lunar module on the ground.
 To give Collins an idea where to look, Mission Control radioed that they believed the lunar module landed about four miles off target.
-Each time he passed over the suspected lunar landing site, he tried in vain to find the lunar module.
+Each time he passed over the suspected landing site, he tried in vain to find the lunar module.
 On his first two orbits on the far side of the Moon, Collins performed maintenance activities such as dumping excess water produced by the fuel cells and preparing the cabin for Armstrong and Aldrin to return.
 Columbia orbited the Moon thirty times.

 Just before he reached the far side on the third orbit, Mission Control informed Collins there was a problem with the temperature of the coolant.
 If it became too cold, parts of Columbia might freeze.
 Mission Control advised him to assume manual control and implement Environmental Control System Malfunction Procedure 17.
 Instead, Collins flicked the switch on the offending system from automatic to manual and back to automatic again, and carried on with normal housekeeping chores, while keeping an eye on the temperature.
 When Columbia came back around to the near side of the Moon again, he was able to report that the problem had been resolved.
 For the next couple of orbits, he described his time on the far side of the Moon as "relaxing".
 After Aldrin and Armstrong completed their EVA, Collins slept so he could be rested for the rendezvous.
 While the flight plan called for Eagle to meet up with Columbia, Collins was prepared for certain contingencies in which he would fly Columbia down to meet Eagle.
 After spending so much time with the CSM, he felt compelled to leave his mark on it, so during the second night following their return from the Moon, he went to the lower equipment bay of the CM and wrote: